24f2000216/project-1-make-a-simple-todolist/README.md

 2. Open `index.html` in your web browser.

 ## Usage
 The calendar will automatically display the current month.
-You can navigate through months by modifying the JavaScript code to add functionality.
+Click on any date to add a task for that day.

 ## License
 This project is licensed under the MIT License.